Trofeo Carlo Benelli

 - Chevron B23 [73-08] (John Burton): John Burton joined Red Rose Racing for 1973 and drove a new Chevron B23, chassis 73-08.
 The car was advertised in October 1973 and was sold to young Scottish hillclimber (and future double British Touring Car Champion) John Cleland for British hillclimbs.
 He used a 1930cc Alan Smith engine and fitted a Chevron B26 rear end to the car.
 John recalls selling the car to Roger Nathan and delivering it to London but the movement of the car are unknown for the rest of 1975.
 It was run in French courses de côte by Jean Pierre Lecomte in 1976 and 1977, by Jacques Heuclin from 1978 to 1980 and by Gérard Ferré in 1982.
 The car was then rebodied as the Sthémo and ran like this from 1985 to 1991.

 - GRD S73 (Dave Walker): A DART-backed works GRD S73 was due to be campaigned by John Miles in 1973 but it only raced at Paul Ricard before a lengthy disappearance.
 Dave Walker drove it when it returned late May and he won the second heat at Imola on 3 Jun.
 He comfortably led at Vila Real in July before the engine went off and led at Estoril a week later before the suspension collapsed and he crashed heavily, doing significant damage.
-A works car was raced at Fuji on 2 Sep by Vern Schuppan and, with extensive modification, by Tim Schenken at Fuji on 10 October but it's not clear if this was the same car.
+A works car was raced at Fuji on 2 Sep by Vern Schuppan and, with extensive modification, by Tim Schenken at Fuji on 10 October but it is not clear whether this was the same car.
 The car then travelled from Japan to South Africa for the brief Springbok series at the end of 1973.

 - Abarth Osella SE021/72 (Gianfranco Trombetti): "Gianfranco" (Gianfranco Trombetti) raced an Osella Abarth in Italian domestic racing in 1973, winning at Siena in September, and at two rounds of the European 2-litre championship.
 A photograph of the car identifies it as a 1972-spec SE021, appearing unchanged from when Merzario drove it, right down to the Scuderia Bescia Corse stickers over the head lights.